A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Guidelines for Future Work on DL4SE

-After reporting on the data extraction, the data filtering, and preprocessing steps, the authors should begin addressing the DL framework.
-This includes information about the learning algorithm, DL architecture, hyper-parameterization, optimization methods, and the training process.
-There are many common learning algorithms used, with the most prevalent being variants of gradient descent.
-It is important that the learning algorithm be discussed, as this can significantly affect the results of the model.
-In addition to the learning algorithm, the optimization algorithm should also be clearly explained.
-The optimization algorithm describes the process of adjusting the parameters of the model which enables effective learning.
-Researchers should also provide as many details regarding the DL architecture used in their approach as is allowable for a given publication.
-This elaboration should include aspects such as the number of nodes, number of layers, type of layers, activation function(s), etc. The approach cannot be reproduced without all necessary information pertaining to the architecture and should be available to the reader.
-Lastly, authors should report the hyper-parameters and training process.
-The hyper-parameters directly affect the results of the model as their values directly control the process of the model's learning.
-Hyper-parameters are adjusted and set by the author, therefore the process of finding the optimal hyper-parameterization, as well as their final values should be explicitly stated.
-The reporting process should also include details pertaining to the training process of the DL model.
-This can include the number of training iterations, the time taken to train, and any techniques employed to combat overfitting.
+{\textit{What to report - }} Particular attention to the learning algorithm is required as this can significantly affect the results of the model.
+In addition to the learning algorithm, a full and thorough explanation of the optimization algorithm should be included, since the optimization algorithm describes the process of adjusting the parameters of the model to enable effective learning.
+When researchers report their approach, they should include a exhaustive description regarding the DL architecture used in their approach, which might include aspects such as the number of nodes, number of layers, type of layers, activation function(s), etc. Without all the aforementioned information pertaining to the architecture, future researchers will be forced to make assumptions which would likely affect reproducibility.
+Lastly, authors should communicate the hyper-parameters employed and training process designed.
+The hyper-parameters directly affect the performance of the model as they control the ability to the model to "learn".
+Hyper-parameters can be determined by researchers or through empirical analysis on a reserved portion of the dataset.
+Therefore, the process of finding the optimal set of hyper-parameters should be explicitly stated.
+Similarly, researchers should communicate details pertaining to the training process of the DL model, this commonly includes the number of training iterations, the time taken to train, and any techniques employed to combat overfitting.

+\textbf{\textit{Step 4: Check for Learning Principles:}} This step is for assessing whether the basic learning principles are being considered to avoid biases, data snooping, or unnecessarily complex models (\ie Occam's Razor).
+Specifically, it is relevant to ensure your \textit{dataset} is diverse, representative, and sufficient.
+Moreover, it is relevant to ensure your \textit{model} considers less complex approaches than deep learning architectures.
+When considering Occam's Razor through the comparison of simpler (canonical) ML models, it is important to report the type of models and a brief overview of how those models were turned.
+This allows for additional reproducibility within the evaluation of the approach, it also substantiates the claim that the implemented DL model is appropriate for the problem being addressed.

+{\textit{What to report - }} For this step in the process, researchers should explicitly state which learning principles they considered in their analysis.
+This might include techniques to check for bias in a dataset, comparisons against simpler techniques, or techniques for examining whether data snooping was occurring in practice.